kampersanda/tongrams-rs/README.md

 By using the unigram file as a vocabulary, the executable `sort_grams` sorts a *N*-gram counts file.

-Here, we assume to sort an unsorted bigram counts file, as
+Here, we sort an unsorted bigram counts file, as

 ```
+$ cat test_data/2-grams
 38900
 ways than	1
 may come	1